LG has launched it’s new budget smartphone K10 (4G) in the Indian market today priced at Rs. 13,500. LG also launched the LG K7 priced at Rs. 9,500.

 LG Electronics MC Business Division President Jojunho emphasized that said “K10 is a premium design and product experience with affordable performance”, “will improve the future competitiveness in the entry-level smartphone market with products that reflect the needs of different consumers.”

-Lg in an official blog post announced that the new smartphone will come in 2 color variants Indigo Black and White.
+Lg in an official blog post announced that the new smartphone would come in 2 color variants, Indigo Black and White.

-The LG K10 comes with curved design with the signature volume and power button at the back like most of it’s high end models.
+The LG K10 comes with a curved design with the signature volume, and power button at the back like most of its high-end models.

-The smartphone runs on an 1.3 Ghz Quad Core processor (Qualcomm Snapdragon 410) along with 1.5 GB Ram.
+The smartphone runs on a 1.3 GHz Quad Core processor (Qualcomm Snapdragon 410) along with 1.5 GB Ram.

-It is inadmissible that Lg is not offering even 2 GB Ram, when competition is offering 3 GB RAM in similar priced smartphones.
+It is inadmissible that Lg is not offering even 2 GB Ram when competition is offering 3 GB RAM in similarly priced smartphones.